Runnable/docs/docker-compose/_posts/2017-05-12-using-private-docker-images.md

     ![](images/ss-registry-credentials.png)

-Now any private images referenced by your Compose files or Dockerfiles can be used successfully.
+Now images from your registry that are referred to in your Compose files or Dockerfiles can be used successfully.

 ---